Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-5-FieldGroups.md

       handler.getJPAODataRequestContext().setGroupsProvider(createGroups(req));
       handler.process(req, resp);
 ```
 Now we are done with the Java code and can start the service.
-Lets have a look the different results we get for:
+Let us have a look the different results we get for:

 _http://localhost:8080/Tutorial/Tutorial.svc/BusinessPartnerWithGroups('1')_.